configcat/docs/website/docs/advanced/code-references/manual.md

 :::

 ### With Non-Git VCS
-As the `scan` command is not able to determine such information as `branch` and `commitHash` when you execute it on a non-Git repository, you have to set these parameters manually.
+As the `scan` command cannot determine such information as `branch` and `commitHash` when you execute it on a non-Git repository, you have to set these parameters manually.

 ```bash
 configcat scan /path/to/your/repo \